-Often with stress, it’s about lowering and doing better with prioritizing your wellbeing.
+Often with stress, it’s about lowering the overall nervous system alert levels and doing better with prioritizing your well being.
 Do you get any exercise?
 Do you have time in your week to relax?
 But again, of course, it can also come down to those inner thoughts and programming that we have.
 And again this programming can, as mentioned, be from childhood.
 What sort of ‘programming’ do you still have running from childhood?
 Is it causing any conflict or stress for you?
 What would you prefer to think and feel?

 During hypnotherapy sessions for anxiety and stress, I really work hard to help you look at those thoughts and change them around.
 After hypnotherapy sessions people often feel not just calmer but a greater sense and awareness of themselves.
 It’s as if the pressure has been taken off.

 Stress, unfortunately, is a fact of life.
 But stress, when you think about it, is also a thought.
 If you think about it, there are many events that happen to us in our lives.
 It is a choice that we make as to whether we get stressed about them or not.

 Sometimes it’s the language we use.
 Have you noticed that at times you might say, “oh, work really stressed me out today”.
 But is it true that work stressed you out?
 Perhaps it’s more accurate to say that, “work felt stressful” or rather you “allowed work to cause you stress”.
 We each have a choice about how we choose to feel about a situation or event.

 Hypnotherapy will help lower your anxiety and stress levels